enekochan/insta360-go-firmware-tool/docs/firmware_structure.md

 Firmware structure
 ==================

-Insta360 GO 2 and Insta360 GO 3 have 2 hardware pieces:
+Insta360 GO 2,  Insta360 GO 3 and Insta360 GO 3S have 2 hardware pieces:

 * The camera itself with an Ambarella H22 SoC (Quad-Core ARM® Cortex®-A53), an AMPAK AP6256 (with a BCM43456 inside) for Wi-Fi and Bluetooth connectivity and a Sony IMX577-AACK image sensor.
 * The charge case (internally called box that is used to charge, control and storage the camera).
 Insta360 GO 2 case has a Realtek RTL8762CMF (ARM Cortex-M4) for Wi-Fi and Bluetooth connectivity.

-The camera and the box both have their own firmware, but you download only one file from Insta360 for the [GO 2](https://www.insta360.com/download/insta360-go2) and the [GO 3](https://www.insta360.com/download/insta360-go3).
+The camera and the box both have their own firmware, but you download only one file from Insta360 for the [GO 2](https://www.insta360.com/download/insta360-go2), the [GO 3](https://www.insta360.com/download/insta360-go3) and the [GO 3S](https://www.insta360.com/download/insta360-go3s).
-That's why the firmware for Insta360 GO 2 and GO 3 is different from other Insta360 cameras as it has 2 firmwares inside for the GO 2 and 4 for the GO 3.
+That's why the firmwares for Insta360 GO 2, Insta360 GO 3 and Insta360 GO 3S are different from other Insta360 cameras as they have more than one firmware inside.
-It has the usual header, camera firmware, an MD5 value for the previous data, the additional firmwares (the box and the bluetooth modules) and a footer at the end describing all the firmwares.
+They have the usual header, camera firmware, an MD5 value for the previous data, the additional firmwares (the box and the bluetooth modules) and a footer at the end describing all the firmwares.

 This is the basic structure of the Insta360 GO 2 firmware as of version 3.10.17.2: